rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 ## Create Default Metasploit Android Application

-It is preferred to use an existing application, however if you don't want to use existing application.
-You can Create default metasploit android application.
+It is preferred to use an existing application; however, if you don't want to use an existing application you can create a default metasploit android application.

 **Finding APKs**